-Yes.
-Many people who have income protection cover also have TPD cover.
 Some people assume that they can’t claim a TPD benefit when they are being paid income protection or similar benefits.
-This is not correct.
+This is usually not correct.
 Many people wait years before lodging a TPD claim because they think that lodging a TPD claim will end their entitlement to income protection or like benefits.

 Most of the time, people can claim, and be paid, a TPD benefit while receiving income protection or salary continuance payments without the TPD payment impacting their ongoing income protection entitlement.
 However, there are some exceptions.

-There are some funds and insurance policies that do stop paying income protection benefits when a TPD benefit is paid.
-Usually, the types of payments that stop when a TPD benefit is paid are referred to as “temporary”, for example, Temporary Salary Continuance benefits.
+Usually, the types of payments that stop when a TPD benefit is paid are referred to as “temporary”; for example, Temporary Salary Continuance benefits.